vuejs/v2.vuejs.org/src/v2/cookbook/vue-route-change-handling.md

 <router-view :key="$route.fullPath"></router-view>
 ```

 The `$route.fullPath` returns the full url including the query e.g. `/orders?page=2&filter=search`, so what happens when you visit from `/orders` to `/orders?page=1`?
-The page is re-created with new instances of components and the data is reloaded, yet the route is technically the same as before.
+The page is recreated with new instances of components and the data is reloaded, yet the route is technically the same as before.
 At this point the only possible workaround would be to cache the results using something like [VueX](https://vuex.vuejs.org) or plain object.
 We could use `$route.path` as a `key`, but this will require introducing a watcher and handling query changes which sometimes can be difficult and unexpected side effects if implemented incorrectly.
 There are more examples why `:key` on the `router-view` could introduce more reloads than necessary which we'll cover further.

 Next we have the watch `$route` path without `key` on `router-view`.
 This gives us more freedom when to reload the data, but it also mean we have to handle it manually.
 Taking the `/orders` to `/orders?page=1` example, you now can decide if the page query parameter really changed and when to reload the data: